The Rainbow Mountains Location

 This is just one instance where geology gets our attention and begs the question: What causes the Rainbow Mountains to be coloured the way they are?

 Here I will inform you of the diagenetic and mineralogical formations and processes that make up the reds, yellows, greens, and blues.

-The Zhangye Danxia National Park is found in the Gansu province in China’s northwest comprising 200 square miles.
+The Zhangye Danxia National Park is found in the Gansu province in China’s northwest, and comprising 200 square miles.

-The site was titled a UNESCO World Heritage Site in 2009 and is the target for many Chinese and international tourists.
+The site was titled a UNESCO World Heritage Site in 2009 and is the target of many Chinese and international tourists.